 There is no more coveted position than a franchise caliber quarterback.
 Teams are constantly looking for an upgrade and every year there are teams that have obvious holes at the position.
 There are a number of talented passers in the 2017 NFL Draft, but teams may be turned off by the readiness of the players.
-None of the top tier prospects appear to be ready to start in the NFL early in their careers.
+None of the top tier prospects appear to be ideally suited to start early on during their rookie year.

 - Chad Kelly, Ole Miss

 Texas Tech junior Patrick Mahomes is another talented signal caller whose ranking is seen as all over the place.
 Nobody questions his physical tools.
-He's got a stout frame at 6'3 230, has a cannon for an arm, is mobile, and athletic.
+He's got a stout frame at 6'2 225, has a cannon for an arm, is mobile, and athletic.
 He has the bloodlines as well, as his dad pitched in the bigs for a decade.
 There isn't anything he can't do physically on the field.
 He has a gunslinger's mentality and throws it a ton, and can make any throw with ease.
 He can move around well inside the pocket and out.
 The questions with Mahomes stem from the Texas Tech offense.
 He isn't tasked with many responsibilities NFL QB's are, and the history of Air Raid quarterbacks is very poor.
-There is also a left wrist injury that required surgery, which casts some doubt about his decision for the 2017 draft.
-Remaining at Tech really isn't going to allow him to develop his skills under center, dropping back, or reading a defense.
-But, the potential inability to workout could scare a lot of teams.
+That gunslinger mentality can also lead to some poor decisions with the ball.
 Mahomes is very gifted, and it would be unfair to him to write him off based on past failures in the Texas Tech offense.
 All the ability is there, but the common trend in this draft continues: he's a work in progress.
-Mahomes will need time to develop his skills as a passer.
-He's a kid who has the talent to be a first rounder, but the lack of polish and experience with pro concepts, and the wrist injury really cloud where he may end up on draft day.
+Mahomes will need time to develop his skills as a passer and to become more careful with the ball.
+He's a kid who has the talent to be a first rounder, but the lack of polish and experience with pro concepts could push him into day two.

 NFL Draft | 2016 NFL Mock Drafts | Profiles | 2016 NFL Free Agents | NFL Forum | Contact